-Among the new words mesh-troubled folks must add to their vocabulary is the word “fistula.”
+Among the new words mesh-troubled folks must learn is “fistula.”
 Before mesh implant surgery most people have never heard of it, yet fistula is one of the most devastating mesh injuries.
 Fistula is a connection between two organs that are not normally connected.
 For example, between the rectum and the vagina.
 The fistula gets there because something happened to the normally healthy tissue that separates the two organs—a sharp injury (such as a surgical cut), blunt force injury (such as childbirth or violent rape), inflammation or infection.
 Other known causes are inflammation due to Crohn’s disease, cancer, radiation treatment, diverticulitis or ulcerative colitis.

 Mesh-related fistulas are caused by a surgical mistakes (e.g. puncturing an organ with a trocar or a scalpel), erosion of the mesh into one or more organs, inflammation or infections.

 When fistulas develop in the vagina, they create an abnormal opening between the vagina and bladder or rectum.
 Fistula is an grave emotional injury as well—imagine how it would feel to sit on the potty and urine or stool is passing through your vagina.
 Vaginal fistulas play on a woman’s feeling of shame, a situation that surgeons often ignore.
 A women harbors primitive and deep feelings about her vagina that should be honored.
 She places special emotional, spiritual, and tribal values on her most private and sacred organ and, while her surgeon can label those feelings as “embarrassing,” her feelings go much deeper than that.
 Surgeons should be aware of the effect of the callous treatment women say they experience, both in the examining room and in the operating room.
 Pelvic surgeons need to take a long, hard look at their own behavior and remember why they became a doctor in the first place.